SSSNET: Semi-Supervised Signed Network Clustering: Introduction

 Most competitive state-of-the-art methods generating node embeddings for signed networks focus on link sign prediction \cite{Javari,Chen18,Xu,Lee,Chen,yan2021muse, Derr}, and those that pertain to node clustering are not GNN methods \cite{Wang17, Xu,kunegis2010spectral,Chiang,SPONGE_AISTATS_2019}.
 Here, we introduce a graph neural network (GNN) framework, called {\SSS}, with a \textit{Signed Mixed-Path Aggregation} (SIMPA) scheme, to obtain node embeddings for signed clustering.

 The main novelty of our approach is a new take on the role of social balance theory for signed network embeddings.
-The standard heuristic for justifying the criteria for the embeddings hinges on the assumption that ``an enemy’s enemy is a friend" \cite{ Xu, chen2018, Derr, li2020learning, Huang2019,huang2101sdgnn}.
-This heuristic is based on social balance theory \cite{harary1953notion,sharma2021balance}, or \emph{multiplicative distrust propagation} as in \cite{guha2004propagation}, which asserts that in a social network, in a triangle either all three nodes are friends, or two friends have a common enemy; otherwise it would be viewed as {\it unbalanced}.
+The standard heuristic for justifying the criteria for the embeddings \cite{ Xu, chen2018, Derr, li2020learning, Huang2019,huang2101sdgnn} hinges on social balance theory \cite{harary1953notion,sharma2021balance}, or \emph{multiplicative distrust propagation} as in \cite{guha2004propagation}, which asserts that in a social network, in a triangle either all three nodes are friends, or two friends have a common enemy; otherwise it would be viewed as {\it unbalanced}.
 More generally, all cycles are assumed to prefer to contain either zero or an even number of negative edges.
-This hypothesis has been supported for the analysis of unsigned friendship networks, but is difficult to justify for general signed networks.
-For example, the relationship between trust and distrust may not be a simple negation; the enemies of enemies are not necessarily friends, see \cite{guha2004propagation, tang2014distrust}; an example is given by the social network of relations between 16 tribes of the Eastern Central Highlands of New Guinea \cite{read1954cultures}.
+This hypothesis is difficult to justify for general signed networks.
+For example, the enemies of enemies are not necessarily friends, see \cite{guha2004propagation, tang2014distrust}; an example is given by the social network of relations between 16 tribes in New Guinea \cite{read1954cultures}.
 Hence, the present work takes a neutral stance on whether or not the enemy of an enemy is a friend, thus generalizing the \emph{atomic propagation} by \cite{guha2004propagation}.

 From a method's viewpoint, the neutral stance is reflected in the feature aggregation in SIMPA, which provides the basis of the network embedding.
 Network clustering is then carried out using the node embedding as input and a loss function for training; see Figure \ref{SSSNET_fig:method_overview} for an overview.
 To train {\SSS}, the loss function consists of a self-supervised novel probabilistic balanced normalized cut loss acting on all training nodes, and a supervised loss which acts on seed nodes, if available.
 Experimental results at different scales demonstrate that our method achieves state-of-the-art performance on synthetic data, for a wide range of network densities, while complementing other methods through the possibility of incorporating exogenous information.
 Tested on real-world data for which ground truth is available, our method outperforms its competitors in terms of the Adjusted Rand Index \cite{hubert1985comparing}.